The Construction Advantage

 In this issue, we link to four major legal happenings from OSHA in the last 30 days, including three coming from Region One, which includes New England.
 A good reminder that worker safety has to be front and center every day on construction projects.

-August 4: Maine has recently been approved by the Occupational Safety and Health Administration as the newest State Plan responsible for protecting the safety and health of state and local government employees.
-The Maine State and Local Government Only State Plan will cover more than 81,000 employees of the state and its political subdivisions under an OSHA-approved plan.
+August 4: ME has recently been approved by the Occupational Safety and Health Administration as the newest State Plan responsible for protecting the safety and health of state and local government employees.
+The ME State and Local Government Only State Plan will cover more than 81,000 employees of the state and its political subdivisions under an OSHA-approved plan.
 The plan became effective August 5, 2015.

 We hope that you have found this article in the twentieth issue of The Construction Advantage helpful to you in your daily business.
 Each of the attorneys in our Construction Law Practice Group is available to answer the day to day questions of your business as you work on projects.
 As always, we would like to hear from you on the topics in this issue, or any of our other issues, and what you would like us to write about in the future.